onfido/onfido-sdk-ui/README.md

 - **`onDocumentCapture {Function} optional`**

-  Callback that fires when the document has successfully captured.
-It returns an event object that contains your document capture.
+  Callback that fires when the document has been successfully captured and confirmed by the user.
+It returns an object that contains the document capture.

 - **`onFaceCapture {Function} optional`**

-  Callback that fires when the face has successfully captured.
-It returns an event object that contains your face capture.
+  Callback that fires when the face has been successfully captured and confirmed by the user.
+It returns an object that contains the face capture.

 - **`onComplete {Function} optional`**

-  Callback that fires when both the document and face have successfully captured.
-It returns an object that contains the captures.
-This event data should sent to your backend where the full API request will be made.
+  Callback that fires when both the document and face have successfully been captured.
+It returns an object that contains both captures.
+This event data should sent to your backend where the full API requests will be made.

 - **`steps {List} optional`**